 A theoretical study of programming languages.
 Introduction to grammars and parsers.
 Language design issues and practical applications.
 (Formerly CSCI 434)

 This course provides an in depth analysis of the advantages and disadvantages of various programming languages.
 This study provides the framework for modern compiler design and regular languages.
 Included is a study of Backus-Naur forms.
 Lisp and Scheme are explored in further detail.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 300–500 words and demonstrate course and Bible-related knowledge.
-In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
-Each reply must be at least 300 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be at least 500 words and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to 1 other classmates’ thread.
+The reply must be at least 300 words.
 All posts (initial and reply) need to include at least one (1) additional external reference other than your textbook using proper APA format.
 One biblical reference is also required in the initial post only.
 Posts should be treated as mini essays and should be in proper APA format.

-The student is required to complete 4 assignments that will give him/her an opportunity to demonstrate mastery of the lessons learned during the associated modules/weeks.
+The student is required to complete six (6) homework assignments that will give him or her the opportunity to demonstrate mastery of the lessons learned during the course.

 The Midterm will cover the Reading & Study material for Modules 1–4.
 The exam will be open-book/open-notes and contain multiple choice questions.
 The time limit for the exam will be 90 minutes.

 The Final will cover the Reading & Study material for Modules 5–8.
 The exam will be open-book/open-notes and contain multiple choice questions.
 The time limit for the exam will be 90 minutes.